The path routine

 method path§

-In class IO::Spec::Unix ( type/IO/Spec/Unix )§
+In class IO::Spec::Unix ( Type/IO/Spec/Unix )§

 See primary docmentation in context for method path.